How to host a house concert

 Donations

-Some touring artists these days do house concerts for a flat fee, and it’s up to the host whether to cover that amount or ask guests for donations.
+Some touring artists do house concerts for a flat fee, and it’s up to the host whether to cover that amount or ask guests for donations.

 The schedule